briellekfoster/Brielle-Foster-Portfolio/README.md

 - **Description**: Created a Python script that creates a tool used to determine if the data follows Benford's law.
 This law states that in most naturally occuring datasets the first number is most likely to be a small number.
 The tool analyzes and processes the data to figure out if the data conforms to the law, ensuring consistent accuracy and format.
 - **Technologies Used**: Python

-### **project_8.py [Tool that Corrects Mispelled Words]**
+### **project_8.py [Tool that Corrects Misspelled Words]**
-- **Description**: Created a Python script that creates a tool used to correct words that have been mispelled.
+- **Description**: Created a Python script that creates a tool used to correct words that have been misspelled.
 The tool helps to keep all of the words spelled correctly, ensuring consistent accuracy and format.
 - **Technologies Used**: Python

 ### **project_9.py [Tool that Puts Together Data of Words in a File]**